Canada Mortgage Rate History

 The 1990s: Economic Recession and Recovery

-The Canadian economy recovered from the 1980s recession in the following decade, and the Bank of Canada rate decreased.
+The Canadian economy recovered from the 1980s recession in the following decade, and the Bank of Canada lowered interest rates.
 In the aftermath of the crisis, the inflation-target rate was implemented.

 2000s: Global Financial Crisis and its Aftermath

-The 2008 recession, also known as the Great Financial Crisis, greatly impacted the Bank of Canada rate.
+The 2008 recession, also known as the Great Financial Crisis, significantly affected the Bank of Canada’s rate.
 In contrast to the 1980s, the rate decreased below 1% during the crisis, bottoming at 0.5% in March 2009.

 2010s-2020s: Digital Revolution and Modern Challenges

-In the early 2010s, Canada’s economy saw a minor recovery before being hit by another recession caused by dipping oil prices.
-Once again, the rate dropped below 1%, reaching as low as 0.75%.
+In the early 2010s, Canada’s economy saw a modest recovery before being hit by another recession driven by falling oil prices.
+Once again, the rate dropped below 1%, reaching 0.75%.

-Some economic growth marked the late 2010s (2018-2019), but low inflation rates kept the Bank of Canada rate at a low of 1.75%.
+Some economic growth occurred in the late 2010s (2018-2019), but low inflation rates kept the Bank of Canada rate at 1.75%.
 The onset of the pandemic quickly shattered this trend.

 2020 – 2024: COVID & Inflation

 Due to the economic shutdown caused by the COVID-19 pandemic in March 2020, the Bank of Canada took another dive below 1% and reached close to its lower limit at 0.25%.
-The rate was stuck at this low throughout 2020 and 2021 as reduced consumer spending maintained a rate of deflation.
+The rate remained stuck at this low throughout 2020 and 2021, as reduced consumer spending kept deflation in check.

-With the world economy deeply disrupted and supply chains at a halt, the pandemic’s tail-end saw inflation rise above 5%.
+With the world economy deeply disrupted and supply chains at a standstill, the pandemic’s tail end saw inflation rise above 5%.
 In March 2022, this marked the start of the Bank of Canada’s rate hikes to curb what they had thought was simply transitory inflation.
 This trend in rate hikes persisted into 2023.
-Today, interest rates are still at a 23-year high as the BoC has maintained the policy rate to bring inflation under control.

 Frequently Asked Questions

-What Is the lowest mortgage interest rate in history?
+What was the lowest mortgage interest rate in Canada?

-The lowest mortgage rate in history was 1.39% for a 5-year fixed insured rate.
+The lowest mortgage rate in Canada was 0.99% for an insured 5-year variable and 1.34% for a 5-year fixed insured rate (offered at nesto in 2021).

 What was the highest mortgage rate ever in Canada?